 • Start this while the rolls are in the oven.
 In a small bowl using a hand mixer, beat the cream cheese and butter on high speed until smooth.

-4 oz Cream cheese, 4 tablespoon Unsalted butter
+4 oz Cream cheese, 4 TBSP Unsalted butter

 • Add in the powdered sugar and mix on low until smooth.
 Then, add in the vanilla and milk.
 It should be a great consistency to use a spoon to spread it on.

-1 cup Powdered sugar, 2 tablespoon Milk, 2 teaspoon Pure vanilla extract
+1 cup Powdered sugar, 2 TBSP Milk, 2 tsp Pure vanilla extract

 • As soon as the rolls are out of the oven, top with the icing.
 This will allow the icing to melt into the cracks of the rolls.